Frank Buchman: Psychology and spirituality

-The founders of Alcoholics Anonymous, William "Bill W." Wilson and Robert "Dr. Bob" Smith were both active members in the Oxford Group and believed that the principles of the Oxford Group were the key to overcoming alcoholism.
+The founders of Alcoholics Anonymous, William "Bill W." Wilson and Bob Smith, were both active members in the Oxford Group and believed that the principles of the Oxford Group were the key to overcoming alcoholism.
 Psychologist Howard Clinebell called Buchman "one of the foremost pioneers of the modern mutual-assistance philosophy".
 Swiss psychologist and author Paul Tournier said: "The whole development of group therapy in medicine cannot all be traced back to Frank [Buchman], but he historically personified that new beginning, ending a chapter of the purely rational and opening a new era when the emotional and irrational also were taken into account."
 Referring to Buchman's effect on the Church, Tournier observed: "Before Buchman the Church felt its job was to teach and preach, but not to find out what was happening in people's souls.
 The clergy never listened in church, they always talked.
 There is still too much talking, but silence has returned.
 Frank helped to show again that the power of silence is the power of God."